-Joe Biden Keeps Lead in Georgia After Recount; Giuliani Says ‘Recount Means Nothing’
+Joe Biden Keeps Lead in Georgia After Recount; Giuliani Says Recount ‘Means Nothing’

 — Donald J. Trump (@realDonaldTrump) November 19, 2020

-Because the margin of Biden’s lead is within 0.5 percent, Trump’s campaign is entitled to request a machine recount within two days of the results’ certification.
+Because the margin of Biden’s lead is within 0.5 percent, Trump’s campaign is also entitled to request a machine recount within two days of the results’ certification.

 Write to Ashley Oliver at aoliver@breitbart.com.